Shoulder Bursitis Treatment in Delray Beach, FL

 Subacromial bursitis, commonly known as shoulder bursitis, is a painful condition wherein the bursa of the shoulder becomes inflamed.

-Several joints throughout a person’s body have these bursa, which are small fluid-filled sacs that exist within the joint to relieve friction between the bones.
+Several joints throughout a person’s body have these bursae, which are small fluid-filled sacs that exist within the joint to relieve friction between the bones.
 There are three major types of bursitis, including:

 - Chronic bursitis